 Alright, so we gotta talk about mutability.
 Mutability refers to the ability of an object's value to be changed after it's creation.
 If you can change it, it's considered mutable.
 If you cannot alter it after its creation, it is considered immutable.
-So, by default, when we use variables and
+So, by

 With this file, we're starting to look at data types.
 It's not happy with line 7, where we tell it that we are going to be using a variable, x.
-It says, consider giving x a type, but let's be honest, when it says consider, it really means you have
+It says, consider giving x a type, but let's be honest, when it says

 Last time, we talked about static and dynamic typing, and the differences between the two.
 To start off, I do have some bad news to share with you.
 There is no specific definition of what is strongly typed and what is weakly typed.
 It's more of a range.
-A spectrum.

 Today we're talking about the difference between static and dynamic typing in our programming languages.
 Ruby is a dynamically typed language, and Rust is a statically typed language.
 This all revolves around how we handle data types in our code.
-We know that generally, different kinds of data in computing
+We know that generally, different kinds of data